Qurtuba-Team/BookOrbit-backend/README.md

 SQL Server connection is configured with `EnableRetryOnFailure` (5 retries, 10s max delay), providing transient fault tolerance.

+### 12. Real-Time Chat

+One-to-one chat is backed by `ChatGroup` and `ChatMessage` aggregates with real-time updates via SignalR (`/chat-hub`) and REST endpoints for history, read receipts, and group listing.

+### 13. Notification Center

+Students receive in-app notifications with pagination, filtering, and read tracking via the `Notification` aggregate and `/api/v1/notifications` endpoints.

+### 14. OTP Confirmation Flow

+Delivery and return confirmations use time-bound OTPs sent via email, backed by the `Otp` aggregate and dedicated OTP services for borrowing requests and transactions.

 ---

 ## Project Structure